Topological Frobenius algebras: Infinitesimal anti-symmetric bialgebras

 \end{remark}

 \begin{remark}[Bibliographical note] There are two main instances of the previous definition, given by the vanishing or non-vanishing of $\boldlambda\boldeta$.

-Under the standing assumption $\boldlambda\boldeta=0$, and in the absence of the grading requirements and of unital anti-symmetry, this kind of structure was studied by Aguiar under the name ``infinitesimal bialgebra", see~\cite[Definition~2.1]{Aguiar}.\footnote{The corresponding object had appeared for the first time in the literature in the work of Joni-Rota~\cite{Joni-Rota} under the name of ``infinitesimal coalgebra", and in the work of Ehrenborg-Readdy~\cite{Ehrenborg-Readdy} under the name ``Newtonian coalgebra".} Without unital anti-symmetry it has appeared for example in~\cite{Merkulov-Vallette,Dotsenko-Shadrin-Vallette}, whereas unital anti-symmetry appears to be present in~\cite{Kaufmann07,Rivera-Wang}.
+Under the standing assumption $\boldlambda\boldeta=0$, and in the absence of the grading requirements, of linear topologies, and of unital anti-symmetry, this kind of structure was studied by Aguiar under the name ``infinitesimal bialgebra", see~\cite[Definition~2.1]{Aguiar}.\footnote{The corresponding object had appeared for the first time in the literature in the work of Joni-Rota~\cite{Joni-Rota} under the name of ``infinitesimal coalgebra", and in the work of Ehrenborg-Readdy~\cite{Ehrenborg-Readdy} under the name ``Newtonian coalgebra".} Without unital anti-symmetry it has appeared for example in~\cite{Merkulov-Vallette,Dotsenko-Shadrin-Vallette}, whereas unital anti-symmetry appears to be present in~\cite{Kaufmann07,Rivera-Wang}.

-Under the standing assumption $\boldlambda\boldeta=1\otimes 1$, and again in the absence of the grading requirements and of unital anti-symmetry, this kind of structure was introduced under the name ``unital infinitesimal bialgebra" by Loday-Ronco, who proved a Cartier-Milnor-Moore rigidity theorem for such bialgebras~\cite[Theorem~2.6]{Loday-Ronco}.
+Under the standing assumption $\boldlambda\boldeta=\boldeta\otimes \boldeta$, and again in the absence of the grading requirements, of linear topologies, and of unital anti-symmetry, this kind of structure was introduced under the name ``unital infinitesimal bialgebra" by Loday-Ronco, who proved a Cartier-Milnor-Moore rigidity theorem for such bialgebras~\cite[Theorem~2.6]{Loday-Ronco}.
 See also~\cite[\S5.2]{Livernet2006} and~\cite[\S5]{Foissy-Malvenuto-Patras}.

-We prove in~\cite{CHO-reducedSH} that reduced symplectic homology, which is defined for a large class of Weinstein domains including disc cotangent bundles, always carries the structure of a unital infinitesimal anti-symmetric bialgebra. \end{remark}
+We prove in~\cite{CHO-reducedSH} that reduced symplectic homology, which is defined for a large class of Weinstein domains including disc cotangent bundles, always carries the structure of a unital infinitesimal anti-symmetric bialgebra.
+In that case the topology is discrete and we stay strictly within the realm of linear algebra. \end{remark}

 It is useful to give a graphical interpretation of the {\sc (unital infinitesimal relation)} and of {\sc (unital anti-symmetry)}.
 Let us represent $\boldmu$ and $\boldlambda$ in the form of {\sf Y}-shaped graphs, with the inputs depicted in clockwise order with respect to the output for $\boldmu$, and the outputs depicted in counterclockwise order with respect to the input for $\boldlambda$.
 See Figure~\ref{fig:mu-and-lambda}.